 The outline of the paper is as follows.
 In the second section we discuss those CODEs that are equivalent, i.e. which can be transformed into one another via invertible complex mappings.
 Lie compatibility conditions and some other results for linearization of systems of PDEs corresponding to CODEs are discussed in the third section.
 Examples are also discussed in the same section.
 Finally, in the fourth section we have given a summary and discussion regarding our complex Lie symmetry (CLS) analysis for linearization.

-\section{Equivalent CODEs}
+\section{\textbf{Equivalent CODEs}}

 \qquad Two CODEs are (locally) equivalent via an invertible complex transformation if one can be transformed into the other by an invertible complex transformation.
-A CODE is a system of four PDEs, which includes the two linear CR equations in two unknown functions of two independent variables.
-If a CODE is equivalent to another CODE via invertible complex transformations then the system of PDEs corresponding to that CODE is also equivalent to the other system of PDEs.
+A CODE is a system of four PDEs, which includes the two linear Cauchy-Rimenann equations (CREs) in two unknown functions of two indpendent variables.
+If a CODE is equivalent to another CODE via inveritble complex transformations then the system of PDEs corresponding to that CODE is also equivalent to the other system of PDEs.
 The invertible complex transformation yields two real transformations, which can be used to transform one system of PDEs to another system.

 Every first-order CODE